kubernetes-retired/service-catalog/docs/DEVGUIDE.md

     make test

+If you want to run just a subset of the unit testcases then you can specify the source directories of the tests:

+    TEST_DIRS="path1 path2" make test

+or you can specify a regexp expression for the test name:

+    UNIT_TESTS=TestBar* make test

-To see how well the unit tests cover the source code, you can use:
+To see how well these tests cover the source code, you can use:

     make coverage